 This is a bacterial infection which needs medical attention.
 Aside from the pain factor if left alone the infection can spread.
 Generally in a healthy individual you will see a reactive cellulitis which is redness in the immediate surrounding area.
 However, in a diabetic or person with poor circulation or other debilitating illness, the infection can spread and you may see an ascending cellulitis meaning the redness travels up the foot, possibly up to the leg.
 In these same individuals the tissue in the infection site may begin to breakdown leading to ulceration or gangrene (depending on how bad the circulation is).

 It has been my experience that rarely a paronychia clears up on its own, although it can happen.
 More likely the portion of ingrown toe nail will have to be removed.
 Many times this can be done without local anesthesia, but sometimes the toe does have to be put to sleep in order to remove the offending nail.
 If a patient comes to the office with a first time problem, I generally just remove the ingrown nail with the understanding that the piece of nail removed will grow back.
 However, if a patient develops a recurring problem I generally recommend an office procedure whereby the offending piece of nail is removed on a permanent basis.
 It is important to note, that only the ingrown portion of the nail not the whole nail needs to be removed.

-Below is a video of a phenol and alcohol technique (P&A), for ingrown toe nail removal.
+Below is a video of a phenol and alcohol technique (P&A), for removing an ingrown toe nail.
 This is an office procedure done under local anesthesia.
 After the ingrown nail is removed the growth plate (matrix) is destroyed using repeated applications of phenol, a matrixectomy.
 The remaining phenol is then neutralized by applying alcohol to the area.
 (This surgical video was not performed by me.)